 Today, September 1986

-WOODY: Eventually we got summoned upstairs and there was this meeting, and it was like the rest of them had all sat down together and, allegedly, said, ‘We’ve had enough, let’s call it a day.’
+WOODY: We got summoned to this meeting and it was like the rest of them had all sat down together and, allegedly, said, ‘We’ve had enough, let’s call it a day.’
 Mark and I knew it was coming ‘cos it wasn’t fun any more and it just wasn’t happening.
 For me, it was a relief it was all over because by that stage it just was just hard work.
 Thank goodness we had the bottle to stop it – or at least some of us did.

 BEDDERS: The four of them said, ‘We’re gonna stop this and go off and do something else.’
 It was a relief, really, in the end, because someone had to pull the plug.